pimcore/pimcore/docs/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 ### PrintPage

 PrintPages are the documents that contain the actual content - with all the areas, editables, images, and so on.
-They are based on the normal pimcore documents and to content editing should be quite self explaining.
+They are based on the normal Pimcore documents and to content editing should be quite self explaining.

 ![PrintPages - add new](../img/printdocuments_printpages_menu.png)